 - Chronic myelogenous leukemia (CML): An abnormal chromosome called the Philadelphia chromosome causes the body to produce too many granulocytes, a type of white blood cell.
-The granulocytes are normal, but they grow uncontrollably and can accumulate in the spleen, causing it to become enlarged.
-The enlarged spleen can become painful.
+The granulocytes are normal, but they grow uncontrollably and can accumulate in the spleen, causing it to become enlarged and painful.

 - Essential thrombocythemia: The bone marrow produces too many platelets.

 - Myelofibrosis: Abnormal cells that are responsible for producing platelets cause scarring in the tissue in the bone marrow, so it can no longer produce enough blood cells.

 - Polycythemia vera: The bone marrow produces too many red blood cells.

 Why Roswell Park for MPNs?

 Although MPNs are relatively rare, affecting fewer than three in every 100,000 people, the MPN experts on the Leukemia team at Roswell Park have extensive hands-on experience in diagnosing and treating these conditions and managing their side effects.

 Swapna Thota, MD, a member of Roswell Park’s Leukemia team, plays a national role in setting the standard of care for the treatment of MPNs as a member of the MPN Guidelines Panel of the National Comprehensive Cancer Network (NCCN).
 The NCCN Guidelines specify the best ways of preventing, detecting and treating different types of cancer, and are the most widely used standards in the United States.

 Access to Clinical Research Studies